Skip to main content

 After creating a Web Form that uses an eSignature Template, you may find yourself a bit perplexed about how to edit the template over time and map new fields to your existing Web Form.
 Allow us to clear things up!

-When you create Web Forms in Docusign eSignature, you are prompted to choose either to use an eSignature template from your account or create a standalone Web Form (for use in Maestro workflows).
+When you create Web Forms in Docusign eSignature, you are prompted to choose either to use an eSignature template from your account or create a standalone Web Form (for use in Workflow Builder (formerly Maestro) workflows).
 Creating Web Forms with eSignature templates, as opposed to sending traditional envelopes, has several benefits:

 • Simplifies and streamlines the recipient experience, making filling out complex agreements easy and straightforward